reza-ya57/Kickstarter-Analysis/Written_Report_Template.md

 - What are some other possible tables and/or graphs that we could create?
   - Outcomes based on pledged
-  - outcomes based on country
+  - Outcomes based on country